RitreshGirdhar/continuous-integration-github-jenkins-telegram/README.md

-#  Github Jenkins Webhooks integration - Send notification to telegram via Jenkins
+#  continuous-integration - Github Jenkins Webhooks integration - Send notification to telegram via Jenkins
 For every commit or MR merged to master branch Github webhook will generate event to Jenkins job which will build + test master branch and push notification through telegram